 - US Terrorist List, and more

 The frequency with which these federal databases are updated depends on how often each individual source updates their records.
 For example, a state healthcare sanctions database might update every 30 days, whereas an international criminal database might update every 6 months.

-To run a Global Watchlist Search, the candidate’s name is sent to a vendor and checked against several databases.
+To run a Global Watchlist Records Check, the candidate’s name is sent to a vendor and checked against several databases.
 The name given either yields results (with the corresponding details of the sanction/record), or the screening clears if no results are returned.